 Headteachers will not automatically apply the same sanctions to a whole group as there may well be individual circumstances that need to be considered.
-Any decisions to exclude or suspend pupils will be made in accordance with the DfE guidance and on the basis of careful consideration of each of the individual circumstances of each student.
+Any decisions to exclude or suspend students will be made in accordance with the DfE guidance and on the basis of careful consideration of individual circumstances of each student.